 This specific post has commercial intent, as the reader can read and compare different golf bags on the market.
 This signifies they are at the end of their buyer’s journey and are almost ready to come to a decision about whether they are going to make a purchase.
 After reading this content, a user may type a transactional term in Google such as “golfsupport golf stand bags”.

 Usually at this stage of the buyer’s journey, the search intent is to purchase whatever they have been searching for.
 For example, search results will be e-commerce landing pages to enable to person to make an enquiry or buy a service or product – not blog posts.
-For example, if you type in “SEO services” into Google, you will see results for companies offering SEO – no informational content.
+For example, if you type in “SEO company” into Google, you will see results for companies offering SEO – no informational content.

 As much as you try, it’s not always easy to know exactly what your readers are thinking, it is helpful to use the four pillars of user intent to understand the user’s journey, to help your readers fulfil their goals on your website.